notchopp/Coya-AI/VAPI_WEBHOOK_SETUP.md

    ```
 5. Save the configuration

-#### Context Tool Configuration (Required for Context Injection)
+#### Context Tool Configuration (Recommended for Context Injection)

-**Important**: Vapi cannot use webhook responses for context injection.
-You need to add the context endpoint as a tool.
+**Note**: Webhooks are typically one-way communication.
+While we're including business context in webhook responses, the standard and recommended approach for context injection is to use a Tool.
+This is what Vapi's Tools system is designed for.

 1. Go to **Tools** in Vapi Dashboard
 2. Add a new **Server URL** tool